 While they don’t comprise the entirety of the Everglades, the National Park is more synonymous with the region than in name alone.
 With the protection that a national park affords, it’s provided plenty of opportunity for soaring bald eagles, fishing herons, wading crocodiles and a not-so-small army of mosquitos to thrive.

-Though many an Everglades camper will never cross paths with an alligator or crocodile, and find nothing but beauty in the flapping wings of the some 350 species of birds that inhabit the area…it’s the mosquitos that will perhaps leave the most memories (sometimes as physical souvenirs dotting every inch of exposed skin).
-Thus, it’s more than essential to be prepared with long clothing, repellent, a well sealed rig and the proper frame of mind.
+Though many an Everglades camper will never cross paths with an alligator or crocodile and find nothing but beauty in the flapping wings of some 350 species of birds that inhabit the area…it’s the mosquitos that will perhaps leave the most memories (sometimes as physical souvenirs dotting every inch of exposed skin).
+Thus, it’s more than essential to be prepared with long clothing, repellent, a well-sealed rig and the proper frame of mind.

 If you can brave those little biting buggers, though, Everglades National Park has two proper campgrounds fit for RVs of nearly all sizes.
 Long Pine Key is a first-come, first-served campground nearer the park’s entrance, while Flamingo Campground is certainly the more frequented, and requires a beautiful trek through the park itself to arrive within.